gsspdev/emdb_lib/108-Principles-Emma-Dearborn.md

 Most of the Speedwriting word-endings are presented in the final section of this document.
 The word-endings listed here are used so often that it is advisable to introduce them now so you can appreciate the example words in the following sections.

-(9) Write the letter l to express the word-endings -ly and -ily.
+(9) [Implemented] Write the letter l to express the word-endings -ly and -ily.
 The textbook also mentions -ley but this is rarely used apart from arbitrary word-sign for “valley.”

 ```
 nel = nearly